10 Best Practices for Email Subject Lines Your Customers Will ClickPam Neely

-Engaging subject lines help make that happen by standing out in the inbox.
-But the inbox is a crowded place – the average consumer sends and receives 118 emails per day.
-You need compelling subject lines to get noticed among all those messages.
+Engaging subject lines help make that happen by standing out in your customers' inboxes.
+But inboxes are crowded, and the average consumer sends and receives 118 emails per day.
+You need compelling subject lines to stand out from the crowd.

 So what makes a subject line compelling?
-Web.com’s Kristi Meyer, Senior Manager of Customer Strategy/Lifecycle Marketing points to ten best practices for subject lines that break through the noise:
+Web.com’s Kristi Meyer, Senior Manager of Customer Strategy/Lifecycle Marketing points to 10 best practices for subject lines that break through the noise.

 Using customers’ first names is a simple, effective way to personalize your emails.
 You can pull other data for personalized messages, like companies’ website addresses and other customer file information.

 Just make sure the data you’re using for personalization is accurate.
 Personalization is great, but it doesn’t work without good data.
 “At the end of the day, it does come down to the data and how accurate it is,” says Kristi.
 Bad data can make for embarrassing personalization mistakes.

 Kristi likes short subject lines because “it makes them more impactful.”
 She’s not alone.
 This is backed up by several email studies, including an interesting survey of 1,000 top experts in marketing that found subject lines between 21 and 60 characters seem to work best.

 Make Sure the Subject Line Matches the Content of Your Email

 Clickbait doesn’t just happen on Facebook.
 It can happen in inboxes too.
 So don’t write subject lines that misrepresent the email message they announce.

 Don’t be deceptive in any other way, either.
 One example of this is adding “RE:” to the front of any subject line.
 “RE:” makes it look like the sender is replying to an email you sent them, but it’s a spoof – they’ve just added that “RE:” to make it look like that.